 Many are aware that the Final Omnibus Rule of 2013 modified the law so that business associates are now effectively considered covered entities, but how does that designation apply to notifications?
 In other words, what does anyone who handles sensitive protected health information (PHI) have to do post-hack in terms of alerting clients, the press, and the HHS?

 To answer these concerns, we will look at the expectations for communicating intrusions to affected parties and others, as explained by Elizabeth Snell in Health IT Security.

 Basics of the HIPAA Breach Notification Rule

-The part of the HIPAA law that is the greatest focus of the healthcare industry is Title II, simply because that section influences the activities of every organization handling health data.
+The part of the HIPAA law that is the most significant focus of the healthcare industry is Title II, simply because that section influences the activities of every organization handling health data.
 The breach notification stipulations mandate that any organization that stores, transfers, or processes patient data must bring any breach to the attention of various individuals and organizations.

 Snell provides the example of a medical practice that experiences the theft of a laptop.
-If the information on the laptop is encrypted, the organization is typically safe: no offense has been committed, since the criminals can’t access the data.
+If the information on the computer is encrypted, the organization is typically safe: no offense has been committed since the criminals can’t access the data.
 However, if there is no encryption in place, “suddenly several hundred patients’ PHI is potentially in criminals’ hands,” she explains.
 “The healthcare organization in question is required under HIPAA to notify the patients, the Department of Health & Human Services (HHS) and potentially the media.”